QP5 Mic Pre

 The Iron Age 500 series mic preamp was designed as a utility front end solution.
 The mic preamp is the most important part of your signal chain, and this preamp gives the detail and depth your signal deserves.

-As with all Iron Age products, the QPP uses the M2 discrete operational amplifier, designed and built by us.
+The QP5 uses our original M2 discrete operational amplifier, designed and built by us.

 Gain Range 28 - 80 dB

 Maximum Output Level +29 dBu

 Input Impedance 2300 Ohms, transformer balanced

 Output Impedance <75 Ohms, transformer balanced